Media of Wales

 The media in Wales provide services in both English and Welsh, and play a role in modern Welsh culture.
-BBC Wales began broadcasting in 1923 have helped to promote a form of standardised spoken Welsh, and one historian has argued that the concept of Wales as a single national entity owes much to modern broadcasting.
+BBC Cymru Wales began broadcasting in 1923 have helped to promote a form of standardised spoken Welsh, and one historian has argued that the concept of Wales as a single national entity owes much to modern broadcasting.
 The national broadcasters are based in the capital, Cardiff.

 Newspapers and news magazines

 History of newspapers in Wales

 The initial growth of newspaper publishing in Wales was slow in comparison to that of urban England, mainly due to distribution problems caused by poor transport networks and in particular rail links.
 It was further hindered by taxes on paper, advertising and the newspapers themselves.
 This changed in the early 19th century when Wales experienced sweeping social changes due to the Industrial Revolution.
-A rapid surge in population growth, along with the adoption of radacalist political views and the growth of Nonconformity saw the development of newspapers publishing in Wales.
+A rapid surge in population growth, along with the adoption of radacalist political views and the growth of Nonconformity saw the development of newspaper publishing in Wales.
 However the market for newspapers in Wales was much smaller than in England and was also to some extent split between two languages.

 The first weekly newspaper in Wales was The Cambrian, published in 1804 and based in Swansea.
 Printed only in the English language, it was initially restricted to circulation in the southern towns of Wales, but over time its distribution increased, reaching not just South Wales, but also the West of England, America, India and the British colonies.
 The newspaper mainly covered local and general news, but also advocated mining, agricultural, and commercial interests.
 The success of The Cambrian was followed by other weeklies, including the North Wales Gazette (Bangor, 1808) and the Carmarthen Journal (Carmarthen, 1910).
 The first Welsh-language weekly, Seren Gomer, was founded by Joseph Harris (Gomer) in Swansea in 1814.
 It covered national, foreign, political and religious news, and also included literary contributions from notable Welsh Nonconformists.
 Although it had a considerable circulation, the tax on paper made the Seren Gomer unviable, and it stopped after 85 issues.
 It was relaunched as a fortnightly in 1818 and then a monthly in 1820.